Get answers for your health queries from top Doctors for FREE!

 • Getting vaccinated against hepatitis A and B can reduce the risk of viral hepatitis.

 In some cases, the cause of elevated liver enzymes during pregnancy may be unknown and cannot be avoided.
-Therefore, it's important to consult with your doctor for regular check-ups and pregnancy monitoring to minimize potential risks.
+Therefore, you must consult your doctor for regular check-ups and pregnancy monitoring to minimize potential risks.

 Elevated levels of liver enzymes can be a sign of liver damage or disease.
-If you have concerns about your liver enzymes during pregnancy, it is best to discuss them with your obstetrician or hepatologist.
-They will be able to help determine the cause of the elevation and recommend the appropriate treatment.
+If you have concerns about your liver enzymes during pregnancy, discussing them with your obstetrician or hepatologist is best.
+They can help determine the cause of the elevation and recommend the appropriate treatment.

 If you have more questions, don’t worry.
 We are here to help you!